SDivyaV/Grocery_Recommendation_System/README.md

 **📌 Project Overview**

 The Grocery Recommendation System is a modern web application built to enhance the grocery shopping experience.A modern and intelligent grocery shopping web application built using **React**, **TypeScript**, **Styled Components**, and **Vite**.
-It offers intelligent recommendations, personalized meal kits, and an interactive, user-friendly interface optimized for performance.
+It offers intelligent recommendations according to the user cart activities for that particular category, curated meal kits, and an interactive, user-friendly interface optimized for performance.

 **Tech Stack:**